-Pronunciator has words spoken by native speakers in 47 languages.
-Beginners in each language can choose easy subjects (like numbers or animals), and the site slowly speaks numbers 1-30 or names the animals, and pauses for you to repeat, while showing pictures so you know what each foreign word means.
-Explanations to learn any of the languages are available in the other 46 languages.
-Pronunciator is $50 per month for US customers, other prices in other countries.
-Some libraries subscribe, so ask your library.
+Pronunciator has words spoken by native speakers in 72 languages.
+Beginners in each language can choose easy subjects (like numbers or animals), and the site slowly speaks numbers 1-30, then by tens to 100, or names the animals, and pauses for you to repeat, while showing pictures so you know what each foreign word means.
+Explanations to learn any of the languages are available in the other 71 languages.
+Pronunciator is $30 per month for US customers, other prices in other countries.
+It is free through some libraries, so ask your library.

-Pronunciator is a good site for beginners and intermediate learners, because of the pronunciation feedback.
-Beginners do best to start with topics where pictures clearly show the meaning, and spellings can be hidden: numbers, animals, colors, eating utensils, furniture, home appliances, bathroom, kitchen, insects, light sources, musical instruments, nationalities, shapes, tools, vehicles.
+Pronunciator is a good site for beginners and intermediate learners, because of the pronunciation feedback and the range of topics.
+Beginners do best to start with topics where pictures clearly show the meaning, and spellings can be hidden (by clicking the spelling on the screen): numbers, animals, colors, eating utensils, furniture, home appliances, bathroom, kitchen, insects, light sources, musical instruments, nationalities, shapes, tools, vehicles.
 Spelling normally distracts you from good pronunciation, since your mind tries to pronounce letters as they would be pronounced in your language.
 However the spelling is available to clarify whether the speaker is saying b, p, v, etc. Even for Chinese there is a Pinyin option, giving Roman letters which help with consonants, and accents which show tones (explained in free FSI and BBC courses and graphed in Byki and Tellmemore courses).

-Pronunciator conjugates 100 verbs, with 8 forms (I, you, he, she, it, we, you-plural, they) in present, past and future tenses (Byki does not conjugate).
+Pronunciator conjugates 99 verbs, with 8 forms (I, you, he, she, it, we, you-plural, they) in present, past and future tenses.
 They have many brief conversations, which are for intermediate learners, since they go fast.

-The site was founded by Robert Savage, a former employee of McKinsey, who hired translators and native speakers to provide the range of languages.The site lists 50 languages, including 2 forms of Serbo-Croatian and 3 of Chinese, for a net of 47 languages.
+The site was founded by Robert Savage, a former employee of McKinsey, who hired translators and native speakers to provide the range of languages.The site lists 72 languages, including multiple dialects of some languages such as Chinese.